htw6174/basaltic/README.md

 # Basaltic

-A narrow-focus engine built for turn based games on a hexagonal grid
+A narrow-focus engine and reference game, built for turn based games on a hexagonal grid

-Built on C99 with Vulkan, SDL2, and ImGui
+Built on C99 with Sokol, SDL2, ImGui, and Flecs

 ## Startup options